 Indiana Nursing Programs and Degrees Guide

 The following guide contains key information on the many undergraduate and graduate nursing programs available in the state of Indiana.
 Indiana’s colleges and universities offer a diverse menu of concentrations within the nursing major, including women’s health, nurse midwifery, nursing education, neonatal, family nurse practitioner, and psychiatric/mental health nurse practitioner.
-Students searching for a flexible and convenient alternative to earning a traditional college degree may want to pursue a bachelor’s or a master’s degree in nursing as offered by many online universities like Kaplan University and Walden University.
+Students searching for a flexible and convenient alternative to earning a traditional college degree may want to pursue an online bachelor’s or a master’s degree in nursing.

 - 28 colleges and universities offer a bachelor’s degree in nursing.

-- Highest transfer-out rate: Indiana University, Kokomo 41%.1
+- Highest transfer-out rate: Ancilla Domini College 37%.1

-Keep reading below to learn more about the undergraduate and graduate nursing degree programs offered at several of Indiana’s leading colleges and universities.
+Keep reading below to learn more about the undergraduate and graduate nursing degree programs offered at Indiana’s leading colleges and universities.

 Marian University features a traditional, or generic, undergraduate nursing program leading to the Bachelor of Science in Nursing (BSN) as well as an accelerated online BSN program.
 The accelerated online BSN program, which pairs online coursework with on-site clinical rotations, can be completed in as few as 16 months.
 Under the traditional program, nursing major requirements generally take six semesters to complete.
 Marian’s BSN coursework includes dosage calculations, human growth and development, mental health nursing, and leadership management.
 Both BSN programs are geared toward students who do not already possess a college degree.
 Students will complete a total of six mandatory clinical rotations with each rotation at a different facility that focuses on different areas of nursing, such as pediatric and adult gerontology.
 Nursing majors are also encouraged to join the Marion University Student Nurses Association (MUSNA) and, for those who are academically eligible, Sigma Theta Tau.